richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 IMAGEPATH_DENSECAPS = os.getenv("IMAGEPATH_DENSECAPS")
 ```

-Execute the cell and restart the Python kernel to ensure that the new variable is correctly loaded.
+Execute the cell and restart the kernel to ensure that the new variable is correctly loaded.

 -------------------------